awslabs/graphstorm/docs/source/gs-processing/usage/emr-serverless.rst

         --execution-role-arn $ROLE \
         --job-driver "${ARGS_JSON}" # Need to surround ARGS_JSON with quotes here to maintain JSON formatting

-Ae with the SageMaker example, we need to run a follow-up job to align the output with the expectations of the DistDGL partitioning pipeline.
+As with the SageMaker example, we need to run a follow-up job to align the output with the expectations of the DistDGL partitioning pipeline.
 The easiest is to run the job locally on an instance with S3 access: